AMfaiza/msc-de1-distributed-systems-docker-k8s/README.md

-# MSc DE1 — Distributed Systems: Docker & Local Kubernetes
+# Distributed Systems: Docker & Local Kubernetes

 Containerize, secure, publish and orchestrate an existing Flask application using Docker, Docker Hub and a local Kubernetes cluster (kind).